spf-tools/spf-tools/README.md

 ```
 Usage: despf.sh [OPTION]...
 [DOMAIN]...
-Decompose SPF records of a DOMAIN, sort and unique them.
+Decompose SPF records of a DOMAIN.
+Optionaly can
+sort and unique them.
 DOMAIN may be specified in an environment variable.

 Available options: